microsoft/tilecode/manual.md

 ## Settings

-Once you get used to the features available in TileWorld, you can turn off the help suggestions via the gear wheel, which takes you to the settings screen.
+Once you get used to the features available in TileCode, you can turn off the help suggestions via the gear wheel, which takes you to the settings screen.

 ![game settings](pics/gameSettings.gif)

-# Coding in TileWorld {#coding}
+# Coding in TileCode {#coding}

 Each sprite's behavior is governed by a set of rules that you can program.
 Let's start with a fresh game.
 Go to the load screen and select game slot #2.
 If you play the game, you'll see that you can move the player sprite around with the direction pad.
 Let's look at the rules for the player sprite: